IGINOI/Matrix_Transposition/README.md

 * Software Environment
     * Compiler: GCC 9.1

-## Files Explanation, Compilation and Run instructions
+## Files Explanation & Code Usage Intructions for Replication
 In order to compile and run the files you have two different choices.
 If you are in the cluster you can use the MainScript.pbs, alternatively you can run the file that you are interested in separately.
 * PBS files for Cluster
     * [OpenMP.pbs](OpenMP.pbs)
         * This is the file that you have to use to compile and run all the codes that are used to analyze the Implicit and Explicit Optimization on the cluster in one shot.
 It is widely commented so it should be easy to use it.
         * Utilization: qsub -q short_cpuQ OpenMP.pbs
     * [MPI.pbs](MPI.pbs)
-        * This is the file that you have to use to compile and run all the codes that are used to analyze MPI directives and characteristics on the cluster in one shot.
-It is widely commented so it should be easy to use it.
+        * This is the file that you have to use to compile and run all the codes that are used to analyze MPI directives and characteristics on the cluster in one shot.\
+        To be clear, it is divided into 2 parts, the first analyzing matrix transposition and the second analyzing matrix symmetry check.
+Each of these two sections is further divided into 4 additional ones: the first one used explore the effect of using different matrix sizes with different amounts of processes, the second one used to run the sequential baseline and the OPENMP code to have a comparison, the third one used for the strong scaling and the last one for the weak scaling.\
+        Moreover at the start, all the information about the cluster architectures are printed out.
         * Utilization: qsub -q short_cpuQ MPI.pbs
 * Matrix Transposition files
     * [transposition_seq.c](transposition_seq.c):